 Smithville's linear city form and orientation along Hwy 169 generate four critical moments, or key gateways, as one travels throughout the City.
-Future land use patterns spurred by new development may generate additional gateways.
-Each established gateway should be celebrated and prioritized over the next ten years.
+Future land use patterns spurred by new development may generate

 The Gateway concept helps protect the important small-town and semi-rural feel, while adding unique identifiers to the community.